Butternut Squash Mac and Cheese

 -

-Bring a large pot of water to a boil and salt it generously so the pasta is seasoned from the inside.
+Bring a large pot of well-salted water to a rolling boil over high heat.

-Boil the macaroni until just shy of al dente, 1 minute less than package time, then reserve 1 cup pasta water and drain.
+Add the elbow macaroni and cook until just shy of al dente, usually 1 minute less than package directions.

 -